'Bank of Bournemouth' pilot delayed

 The council said it hoped its pilot would start within six months.

-Bournemouth Borough Council's cabinet approved the pilot community finance company to help out local residents and businesses using £15m of unallocated capital reserves,'New and unusual'
+Bournemouth Borough Council's cabinet approved the pilot community finance company to help out local residents and businesses using £15m of unallocated capital reserves,

 But setting up a loans company as well as a mortgage company has taken longer than expected.